JoonasMykkanen/libft/README.md

 `push(), pop(), new(), delete()` etc..

 ## getnextline䷉
 This function read's a fd one line at a time.
-After diving into it turned out to be harder than
+After diving into it turned out to be harder than expected.